milvus-io/bootcamp/EN_docs/labs/lab1_sift1b_1m.md

 $ python3 milvus_load.py --table=ann_1m_sq8h -n
 ```

-You can see that all data is imported from the text file for once.
+You can see that all data is imported from the file for once.

 Run the following command to check the number of rows in the table: